Dragon Ball: Production

 During the early chapters of the manga, Toriyama's editor, Kazuhiko Torishima, commented that Goku looked rather plain.
+Although the series debuted with an unusually high-profile launch, including five consecutive color pages, it was not initially very popular.
+At the beginning of its serialization, the series benefited from readers' expectations following Toriyama's previous hit Dr. Slump and strong editorial support.
+However, its popularity gradually declined, and it ranked as low as 15th in the magazine's reader surveys.
+Its table-of-contents placement also declined, appearing 7th for Chapter 7 and 12th for Chapter 31, leading to concerns that the series might be canceled.

 To combat this, he added several characters such as Kame-Sen'nin and Kuririn, and created the Tenkaichi Budōkai martial arts tournament to focus the storyline on fighting.
 It was when the first Tenkaichi Budōkai began that Dragon Ball truly became popular, having recalled the races and tournaments in Dr. Slump.
 Anticipating that readers would expect Goku to win the tournaments, Toriyama had him lose the first two while planning an eventual victory.
 This allowed for more character growth as the manga progressed.
 He said that Muscle Tower in the Red Ribbon Army storyline was inspired by the video game Spartan X (known as Kung-Fu Master in the West), in which enemies appear in quick succession as the player ascends a tower (the game was in turn inspired by Jackie Chan's Wheels on Meals and Bruce Lee's Game of Death).
 He then created Piccolo Daimao as a truly evil villain, and as a result named that arc the most interesting to draw.